Jane's Intelligence Review

-Jane's Intelligence Review is a monthly journal on global security and stability issues published by Jane's Information Group.
+Jane's Intelligence Review was a monthly journal on global security and stability issues published by Jane's Information Group.
 Its coverage includes international security issues, state stability, terrorism and insurgency, ongoing conflicts, organized crime, and weapons proliferation.

 History

 Jane's Soviet Intelligence Review (1989–1991)

 It was first published in January 1989 as Jane's Soviet Intelligence Review, although a pilot edition had been produced in September the previous year and distributed at the Farnborough Airshow in order to test the market.
 Uniquely for Jane's—and its then parent company, the Thomson Corporation—the magazine carried no advertising but relied on subscription revenue only.
 It was profitable in its first year of publication and is believed to have remained profitable ever since.
 Among the first subscribers were the then vice-president of the United States, Dan Quayle, and the author Tom Clancy.
 Included in the January 1989 issue were articles on the Soviet 2S6 air-defence system, the Soviet Mi-24 helicopter and the new commanding general of the Group of Soviet Forces in Germany, Army General Stanislav Postnikov.